vadzim/define-constants/README.md

 // MY_CONSTANT_FOR_FUN === "MY_CONSTANT_FOR_FUN"
 ```

-and get the same result.
+and get them correct.
+Anyway your `console.log(MY_VARIABLE)` will show the right text and you will never get frustrated searching for a mistyped constant.

 You can also add some namespace to your constants:
 ```javascript